deg/sodium/README.md

 Sodium is a wrapper around Soda-ash, Semantic UI React, and Semantic UI.
 Setup requires a couple of steps:

-- Your project.clj should include a dependency on Sodium: `[com.degel/sodium "0.7.0"]`
+- Your project.clj should include a dependency on Sodium: `[com.degel/sodium "0.9.0"]`
   (Or, copy the clojars label above, if I forgot to update this line!)
-- It will probably (see below) also need a dependency on Soda-ash (currently `[soda-ash "0.4.0"]`, but see the [Soda-ash README](https://github.com/gadfly361/soda-ash) for any recent changes).
+- It will probably (see below) also need a dependency on Soda-ash (currently `[soda-ash "0.76.0"]`, but see the [Soda-ash README](https://github.com/gadfly361/soda-ash) for any recent changes).
 - You will also need to include the Semantic UI stylesheet in your _index.html_:
- `<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.2.12/semantic.min.css">`
+ `<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.2.13/semantic.min.css">`
-- Finally, you will need to require Sodium, and maybe also Soda-ash, in your namespace:
+- Finally, you will need to require Sodium, and maybe also Iron and Soda-ash, in your namespace:
   - `[sodium.core :as na]` - Most of Sodium's functionality
+  - `[iron.utils :as utils]` - Useful utilities
-  - `[sodium.utils :refer [<sub >evt]]` - Useful utilities
+  - `[iron.re-utils :refer [sub2 <sub >evt]]` - Useful utilities
-  - `[sodium.chars :as chars]` - Minor Unicocde support
+  - `[iron.chars :as chars]` - Minor Unicocde support
   - `[soda-ash.core :as sa]` - Soda-ash functions